+RECEIPT OF STUDENT HANDBOOK

+I have read and understand the regulations outlined in the student handbook.
+I understand that should there ever be a question about compliance with

+a regulation, I may contact the principal or superintendent to discuss the matter.

+signature of parent/guardian

+cianatum of student(s)

-RECEIPT OF STUDENT HANDBOOK I have read and understand the regulations outlined in the student handbook.
-I understand that should there ever be a question about compliance with a regulation, I may contact the principal or superintendent to discuss the matter. signature of parent/guardian signature of student(s) USE OF STUDENT NAME OR PICTURE I give permission to post a picture which may include my child on the CPS webpage, print and online newsletter (full name may be posted with pictures), and other social media through CPS. signature of parent/guardian PERMISSION FORM I give my children permission to participate in field trips, activity trips, and other school related trips.
-I understand I or my children will receive information about each of these trips.
+signature of student(s)

+USE OF STUDENT NAME OR PICTURE

+I give permission to post a picture which may include my child on the CPS webpage, print and online newsletter (full name may be posted with

+pictures), and other social media through CPS.

+signature of parent/guardian

+Signature of parent guardian

+PERMISSION FORM

+I give my children permission to participate in field trips, activity trips, and other school related trips.
+I understand I or my children will receive

+information about each of these trips.
 I understand that school provided transportation will be provided.
-I understand that the students will NOT always be under the direct supervision of a teacher or another adult while on these trips, I understand the inherent risks involved in these activities. signature of parent/guardian Kindergarten-6 Grade Students ACCEPTABLE USE OF COMPUTERS, TECHNOLOGY, AND THE INTERNET I give permission for my child/children to use technology equipment (i.e. laptop computers, Ipads), and said child/children in grades Kindergarten through six agree to abide by the district's guidelines regarding digital citizenship and internet usage as referenced on pages 16-18 of this handbook. signature of parent/guardian 7-12 Grade Students PERMISSION FORM I give my children permission to help or volunteer with activities such as moving chairs, tables, setting up activities, such as games, concerts, etc. and unloading commodity trucks.
+I understand that the students will NOT

+always be under the direct supervision of a teacher or another adult while on these trips, I understand the inherent risks involved in these activities.

+signature of parent/guardian

+Via language (Carela Ctarlanta

+Kindergarten-6 Grade Students

+ACCEPTABLE USE OF COMPUTERS, TECHNOLOGY, AND THE INTERNET

+I give permission for my child/children to use technology equipment (i.e. laptop computers, Ipads), and said child/children in grades Kindergarten

+through six agree to abide by the district's guidelines regarding digital citizenship and internet usage as referenced on pages 16-18 of this handbook

+signature of parent/guardian

+7-12 Grade Students

+PERMISSION FORM

+I give my children permission to help or volunteer with activities such as moving chairs, tables, setting up activities, such as games, concerts, etc. ar

+unloading commodity trucks.
 No students will be asked to leave town without getting parental approval.

+signature of parent/guardian

-Please return pages 45 - 52 to the office by Friday, August 25th.
+Please return pages 49 - 54 to the office by Friday, August 29th.
 Thank you.